eProsima/DDS-Router/docs/rst/user_manual/participants/participant.rst

     If the id is repeated, the yaml will be bad formed and the |ddsrouter| execution will fail when configured.

 Each :term:`Participant Type` is associated with one or several names or aliases that represent it.
-In order to create a :term:`Participant` of a specific type, use `type` tag in yaml, or set the :term:`Participant Id` as the alias of the type.
+In order to use a :term:`Participant` of a specific type, use `type` tag in the yaml configuration file, or set the :term:`Participant Id` as the alias of the type.
 If the type is not any of the valid aliases, the :term:`Participant` will not be created and the execution will fail.

-There could be as many :term:`Participants<Participant>` as required, and types could be repeated, but all ids must be unique.
+There could be as many :term:`Participants<Participant>` as required, and their types could be repeated, but all ids must be unique.

-These are examples of :term:`Participant` configurations:
+Below are some examples of how to configure a :term:`Participant`:

 .. code-block:: yaml